Bobby Gough: Port Vale

-However, in 1972–73 he was limited two goals in 29 games, hitting the net in easy wins over Southend United and Rotherham United.
-Instead Ray Williams and Sammy Morgan were forming an impressive attacking partnership, scoring 22 goals between them.
-Gough was dropped in November 1973, and went out on a one-month loan to struggling Fourth Division side Stockport County in December, but failed to score in six appearances.
+However, in 1972–73, he was limited to two goals in 29 games, hitting the net in easy wins over Southend United and Rotherham United.
+Instead, Ray Williams and Sammy Morgan were forming an impressive attacking partnership, scoring 22 goals between them.
+Gough was dropped in November 1973 and went out on a one-month loan to struggling Fourth Division side Stockport County in December but failed to score in six appearances.
+He asked to leave Vale to sort out some personal problems but was persuaded to stay by new manager Roy Sproson.
 He scored his final goal for the Vale against Southport on 2 March 1974.
-He finished the 1973–74 campaign with two goals in 26 games for Vale, as well as six games for Stockport County.
-In May 1974 he was allowed join Southport on a free transfer.
-He made a total of 229 appearances (210 in the league) and scored 35 goals (33 in the league) for the Vale.
+He finished the 1973–74 campaign with two goals in 26 games for Vale and six games for Stockport County.
+In May 1974, he was allowed to join Southport on a free transfer.
+He made 229 appearances (210 in the league) and scored 35 goals (33 in the league) for the Vale.

 Southport

 Southport were starting their 1974–75 campaign in the Fourth Division, having suffered relegation out of the Third Division.
-The club entered free-fall, and had to apply for re-election at the end of 1975–76, having finished second-from-bottom in the Football League.
-Gough managed sixteen goals in 61 league appearances for the club in his two seasons, before he joined Colchester United for a £7,000 fee in January 1976.
+The club entered free-fall and had to apply for re-election at the end of 1975–76, having finished second-from-bottom in the Football League.
+Gough managed 16 goals in 61 league appearances for the club in his two seasons before he joined Colchester United for a £7,000 fee in January 1976.